gemini3d/gemini-examples/initialize/tohoku20113D_medres/README.md

 5)  Once the simulation is done the results can be plotted by opening matlab and setting the paths by:

 ``` cd <gemini-matlab directory> ```

 ``` setup ```

 ``` cd vis ```

 ``` plotall('<output direcotry>',{'png'}) ```

 This will print the plots to .png files within the output directory.

-6)  To compute TEC perturbations...
+6)  To compute TEC perturbations from the simulation output...